lum1n0us/wasm-micro-runtime/README.md

 Pub/sub model
 -------------------------
 One WASM application acts as the event publisher.
-It publish events to notify WASM applications or host/cloud applications which subscribe the events.
+It publishes events to notify WASM applications or host/cloud applications which subscribe to the events.
 <img src="./doc/pics/sub.PNG" width="60%" height="60%">

-Below is the reference implementation of the pub applicaiton.
-It utilizes a timer to repeatly publish an overheat alert event to the subcriber applications.
+Below is the reference implementation of the pub application.
+It utilizes a timer to repeatedly publish an overheat alert event to the subscriber applications.
 Then the subscriber applications receive the events immediately.

 ``` C
 void on_init(